National Center for Education Statistics: Administrative Data Division (ADD)

 Administrative Data Division (ADD) oversees planning, design, operations, statistical analysis, reporting, and dissemination of administrative records data at the elementary, secondary, and postsecondary education levels, and on libraries.

 Assessment Division (AD)

 Assessment Division (AD) creates, designs, develops, implements and reports on the National Assessment of Educational Progress at the national level and coordinates assessment and related data collection activities with the states.
 The staff also conducts a variety of other related education assessment studies.

 Sample Surveys Division (SSD)

 Sample Surveys Division (SSD) oversees planning design, operations, statistical analysis reporting, and dissemination of data from sample surveys at all levels of education, including early childhood and adult, and international data, such as High School and Beyond (HS&B).
 Surveys on vocational and technical education are also included in this division.

 Annual Reports and Information Staff (ARIS)

-The Annual Reports and Information Staff (ARIS) prepares analyses that synthesize data on a variety of education topics, and disseminates these analyses through indicator reports, tabular reports, and web tools.